Talesoft/tale-jade/README.md

-**Currently looking for contributors because of lacking time.
-This will not cease development on my side, I just need one or two helping hands.
-If you're interested, drop an E-Mail on [torben@talesoft.codes](mailto:torben@talesoft.codes).
+**Currently looking for contributors.
+If you're interested and require any resources or info about the engine, drop an E-Mail on [torben@talesoft.codes](mailto:torben@talesoft.codes).
 Thank you.**

 ---